-The coffee-cocoa sector has benefitted from numerous reforms with the PNIA's implementation in order to improve the productivity and revenues of producers.
+The coffee-cocoa sector has benefitted from numerous reforms with the implementation of the NAIP in order to improve the productivity and revenues of producers.
 Côte d'Ivoire intends to maintain its position as the world's top cocoa producer.
-Export revenue from these two products increased from 33.2% of the total export revenue in 2012 to 38.8% in 2014 and 46.7% in 2015.
-In 2016, revenue from coffee and cocoa represented 44.4% of all export revenue.
+Export revenue from these two products increased from 33.2% of the total export revenue in 2012 to 46.7% in 2015, 44.4% in 2016 and estimated at 42.8% in 2017.